IDMNYU/DM-1123-VFS-SP16-SEEGERS/projects/dm1123_vfs_self_assessments.md

 * What assignment(s) did you like the most and why?
 * What assignment(s) did you like the least and why?
-* What change(s) would you make to this class and why?
-Feedback re: required books
-* Graphic Design: The New Basics
-* Type On Screen

 #### LETTER TO NEXT COHORT